danieldiamond/gitlab-analytics/README.md

 ## How to use

 The BizOps product consists three key components:

 1. A SQL based data store, for example [PostgreSQL](https://www.postgresql.org/) or [Cloud SQL](https://cloud.google.com/sql/).
 We recommend using Postgres for [review apps](https://about.gitlab.com/features/review-apps/) and a more durable and scalable service for production.
-1. The [`bizops-elt`](#extract-container) container, which runs on a [scheduled CI job](https://docs.gitlab.com/ce/user/project/pipelines/schedules.html) to refresh the data warehouse from the configured sources.
+1. This [`bizops`](#extract-container), which contains the ELT scripts and CI jobs to refresh the data warehouse from the [configured sources](doc/data_sources.md).
+Typically configured to run on a [scheduled CI job](https://docs.gitlab.com/ce/user/project/pipelines/schedules.html) to refresh the data warehouse from the configured sources.
+1. The [`bizops-elt`](https://gitlab.com/bizops/bizops-elt) container, which includes the necessary dependencies for the ELT scripts.
+Used as the base image for the CI jobs.

 As development progresses, additional documentation on getting started along with example configuration and CI scripts will become available.